 If the applicant pool in your industry is small, you need to recognize that as an employer, you’ll need to be proactive about attracting the fewer high-quality applicants available to you.
-Do everything you can to make sure the best candidates aren’t skipping your application.

 We’ve put together a list of six strategies you can use to put your business in a strong position to attract the top talent in your applicant pool.

 1. Use your careers page to get people excited about your employer brand.

 Your employer brand is your business’ reputation as a place to work.
 The first thing you’ll want to ask yourself is: “What do I want my target applicant pool to think of my business?”

 A highly-qualified candidate who finds your job on a major job board will want to learn more about your company before committing to applying – after all, the most skilled workers can be picky about where they choose to work.
 Think of your careers page as your opportunity to create the image you want top candidates to see.

 A good careers page should include things like:

 - A description of your company culture, mission, and values